MESAHub/mesa/notes/eos_composition_partials_implementation_map_v2.md

 The isotope residual uses the usual fixed-coefficient implicit diffusion form.
-During a full `set_mixing_info` pass, `set_Dmix_components(s,.true.)` refreshes both pieces directly: promoted MLT/TDC cells use `mlt_D_ad` in `Dmix_implicit`, and `Dmix_explicit` stores the non-implicit part of the current ordinary MESA coefficient.
-If the MESA total is smaller than the local MLT/TDC value, the promoted AD coefficient is scaled down so both stored components remain non-negative.
+During a full `set_mixing_info` pass, `set_Dmix_components(s,.true.)` refreshes both pieces directly: promoted MLT/TDC/thermohaline cells use `mlt_D_ad` in `Dmix_implicit`, and `Dmix_explicit` stores the non-implicit part of the current ordinary MESA coefficient.
+If the MESA total is smaller than the promoted local value, the promoted AD coefficient is scaled down so both stored components remain non-negative.
 The total coefficient is then rebuilt as `D_mix = Dmix_implicit%val + Dmix_explicit`, matching the full-pass MESA total.